saravanamani1999/ip/docs/README.md

      * STATUS_ICON is `X` if it is marked as done or empty if it is not.
      * TASK_DESCRIPTION is the description of the task when it gets added.
-     * DATE_TIME (only applicable to deadline and event) must have the following format:`dd-mm-yyyy HH:mm` where time is in 24-hour format
+     * DATE_TIME (only applicable to deadline and event) must have the following format:`dd-mm-yyyy HH:mm` where time is in 24-hour format.

 ## Features and Usage of Commands

 ### Adding a task without any date and time parameters: `todo`

-Adds a task without any date and time parameters to the task list
+Adds a task without any date and time parameters to the task list.

 Format of command: `todo TASK_DESCRIPTION`

-* Ensure `TASK_DESCRIPTION` is not empty
+* Ensure `TASK_DESCRIPTION` is not empty.

 Examples: